Frequently Asked Questions

 How can I communicate with my child when they are at camp?

 We are living in an age where technology allows us instant and constant contact.
 Hosmer Point is a place where campers take a step back and unplug.
 There is no cell phone coverage at camp.
 Cell phones, ipads, and other electronic devices are not allowed on camp.
 We do offer a password protected page of our website where you will be able to log in and see current pictures from camp each day.
 Although we won't be posting pictures of every child, every day, the photos will give you an idea what was happening at camp that day.

 We encourage campers to write letters home and we encourage parents to write back!
 Mail call is exciting and children love it when they see something addressed to them.

 Our office staff and camp directors are always available by phone or email, so if you receive a letter home that has you concerned - or even a sad face in a picture and your gut feeling has you wondering - please get in touch.
 We are always happy to provide updates on how your child is doing.

 What about laundry and getting clean clothes?

-We send laundry out once each two-week session.
+As part of our commitment to sustainability and water conservation, we ask campers to bring enough clothing to last for a full session.
+Keep in mind that at camp, it's just fine to wear the same clothes for more than one day!
+For campers staying more than one session, we will send out laundry during the session break.
 It is important to label everything (even socks!) so it will be returned.
-We do not send laundry out during one-week camps.
 Hosmer Point is a place where children will get dirty, and even at times are encouraged to do so.
 Keep this in mind when selecting what clothes to send!